arkorty/blog/entries/Rebuilding-My-Website:-Faster-and-Leaner.md

 **Co-authored by LLMs**

-# Rebuilding My Portfolio: Faster, Leaner, and Built for the Web That Actually Exists
+# Rebuilding My Website: Faster and Leaner

-I recently rebuilt my portfolio website, and the project turned out to be a great reminder of how modern web stacks can feel powerful—but also unnecessarily heavy—when all you really need is speed and clarity.
+I recently rebuilt my website, and the project turned out to be a great reminder of how modern web stacks can feel powerful—but also unnecessarily heavy—when all you really need is speed and clarity.

 My old site was built with Next.js.
 It started as a borrowed template and slowly grew into a bundle of features: GitHub activity widgets, sandboxed project previews, a little 3D solar system, code-typing animations, and other decorative interactions.
 All of it worked—just not quickly.

 The site consistently took **over one second** to become interactive.
-For a personal portfolio, that delay felt wasteful.
+For a personal website, that delay felt wasteful.
 Most visitors aren’t looking for an immersive app; they just want clean, readable information.

-You can still see the archived version at *old.webark.in*, and you’ll immediately notice the difference.
+You can still see the archived version [here](https://old.webark.in), and you’ll immediately notice the difference.

 ---

 ## Why I Moved Away From Next.js

 Next.js wasn’t the villain here.
 It’s great for full-scale applications.
-But for a simple, mostly static portfolio, the abstractions—SSR, hydration, client-side bundles, routing layers, and build pipelines—added more complexity than benefit.
+But for a simple, mostly static website, the abstractions—SSR, hydration, client-side bundles, routing layers, and build pipelines—added more complexity than benefit.

 So I rebuilt everything using a simpler stack: